Aaron98990/ways-of-the-game/tactical-impact.md

 ## DOGSO

+!> The Laws of the Game is deliberately and smartly vauge to give the referee the final say.
+I recommend a more forgiving DOGSO definition or even ignoring DOGSO for inexperienced kids or in lower level blowout games.

 > The following must be considered:
 > - distance between the offense and the goal
 > - general direction of the play